lucpaul/EM_cycleGAN/docs/qa.md

 The authors also observe that the generator unnecessarily inverts the color of the input image early in training, and then never learns to undo the inversion.
 In this case, you can try two things.

 - First, try using identity loss `--lambda_identity 1.0` or `--lambda_identity 0.1`.
 We observe that the identity loss makes the generator to be more conservative and make fewer unnecessary changes.
 However, because of this, the change may not be as dramatic.
 - Second, try smaller variance when initializing weights by changing `--init_gain`.
 We observe that a smaller variance in weight initialization results in less color inversion.

-#### For labels2photo Cityscapes evaluation, why does the pretrained FCN-8s model not work well on the original Cityscapes input images? ([#150](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150))
-The model was trained on 256x256 images that are resized/upsampled to 1024x2048, so expected input images to the network are very blurry.
-The purpose of the resizing was to 1) keep the label maps in the original high resolution untouched and 2) avoid the need to change the standard FCN training code for Cityscapes.

-#### How do I get the `ground-truth` numbers on the labels2photo Cityscapes evaluation? ([#150](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150))
-You need to resize the original Cityscapes images to 256x256 before running the evaluation code.

-#### What is a good evaluation metric for CycleGAN? ([#730](https://github.com/pulls), [#716](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/716), [#166](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/166))
-The evaluation metric highly depends on your specific task and dataset.
-There is no single metric that works for all the datasets and tasks.

-There are a few popular choices: (1) we often evaluate CycleGAN on paired datasets (e.g., Cityscapes dataset and the meanIOU metric used in the CycleGAN paper), in which the model was trained without pairs.
-(2) Many researchers have adopted standard GAN metrics such as FID.
-Note that FID only evaluates the output images, while it ignores the correspondence between output and input.
-(3) A user study regarding photorealism might be helpful.
-Please check out the details of a user study in the CycleGAN paper (Section 5.1.1).

-In summary, how to automatically evaluate the results is an open research problem for GANs research.
-But for many creative applications, the results are subjective and hard to quantify without humans in the loop.

 #### What dose the CycleGAN loss look like if training goes well? ([#1096](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/1096), [#1086](ttps://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/1086), [#288](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/288), [#30](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/30))